 Career Specific Keywords

 Career-specific keywords are those that are relevant to your role in a company.
 Let’s imagine that you work in sales; there will be keywords such as Account Management, generating sales and client relationship management that are only relevant to you and your job.
 You need to make sure that these keywords are on your CV as they will be searched for by a recruiter.

 Company-specific keywords are keywords that will be relevant to the specific company.
 To give you an example of a “Company Specific Keyword”, we have used the Google.com careers page.

 Google mentions that they “don’t just accept difference – we celebrate it, support it and thrive on it”.
 If you’re going to apply to Google, then a perfect profile or summary would include these words, something like, “Dynamic, Skilled and highly educated candidate that doesn’t just accept difference but celebrates it, supports it and thrives on it”.

 Job Advert Keywords

 Typically, within any job advert, there will be a number of specific keywords that detail experience, relevant skills or even travel timescales.
-You need to make sure that these keywords are on your profile.
+You need to make sure that these keywords are on your CV and easily readable.